Brighton & Hove Albion F.C.: Back in the top division, and in European competitions (2017–present)

+Brighton's recruitment during its Premier League period has made extensive use of Jamestown Analytics.
+The company originated as an offshoot of Starlizard, a betting consultancy closely associated with chairman Tony Bloom, but subsequently became independent of Bloom's business network.
+The Times linked Jamestown's analysis with Brighton's recruitment of Moisés Caicedo and Kaoru Mitoma, while BBC Sport reported that its modelling identified Carlos Baleba when the club sought a replacement for Caicedo.

-On 14 December 2023, Brighton topped their UEFA Europa League group, qualifying for the round of 16 after defeating Marseille 1–0.
-Brighton would be eliminated in the round of 16 by Roma in a 4–1 aggregate loss on 14 March 2024.
+On 14 December 2023, Brighton topped their UEFA Europa League group, qualifying for the round of 16 after defeating Marseille 1–0, topping the so called "Group of Death".
+However, Brighton would be eliminated in the round of 16 by Roma in a 4–1 aggregate loss on 14 March 2024, after failing to overcome a 0-4 deficit sustained in the first leg away in Rome.
 On 18 May 2024, Brighton and De Zerbi mutually agreed to end his contract at the end of the 2023–24 season as Brighton fell to 11th on the final day of the season with 48 points, leapfrogged by their arch rivals Crystal Palace on goal difference after being ahead all season.

 In June 2024, De Zerbi was replaced by Fabian Hürzeler who became the youngest permanent manager in Premier League history at 31 years old.
 Hürzeler had been manager of FC St. Pauli, where he led the team to promotion back to the top tier of German football after a 13-year absence.
 His first official match in charge of Brighton was on August 17, 2024, against Everton.
 Brighton won the match 3–0.
-Brighton finished the 2024–25 season in 8th place.
+Hürzeler won the Premier League Manager of the Month award for August 2024 after an unbeaten start to the season.
+Brighton finished the 2024–25 season in eighth place, and they also finished the 2025–26 season in eighth place, securing qualification for the play-off round of the 2026–27 UEFA Conference League.